-The main challenge will likely be to find the right tradeoff between the complexity of the code we want to generate by demonstration and the visual simplicity.
-For example, it might be hard to design multiple winning conditions in our current game engine if they are described by some complex boolean formula.
-Moreover, generalizing conditions is currently impossible, for example checking if all numbers within a certain range are greater than 10, and adding a new number to the range.
+Looking into future, the main challenge will likely be to find the right tradeoff between the complexity of the code we want to generate by demonstration and the visual simplicity.
+For example, it might be difficult to design multiple winning conditions in our current game engine if they are described by a complex boolean formula.
+Generalizing conditions in certain ways is currently impossible, for example, checking if all numbers within a certain range are greater than 10, and adding a new number to the range.
+We believe, however, that we are close to a system that can be used productively for a range of 2D games.
+We hope that, in the future, we can carry such directly manipulation to other domains, using the idea of physical manipulation as a metaphor with which most individuals have deep and early experience.